Make a greater impact on your organization

 Coordinator, M.S. in Human Resources program

 Another way to go: our MBA with a concentration in Human Resources

 You'll combine broad knowledge and skills in business administration with an additional focus on human resources.MBA Program Info

 Learn from professors who are dedicated to your success.

 Our faculty are leaders and innovators in their fields, bringing both deep professional experience and academic rigor to the classroom.

 All University of New Haven students have access to the many resources available through the University’s Career Development Center, which has been named one of the best in the nation by The Princeton Review.

 From career assessments, networking, and job shadowing to on-campus interviews and salary negotiation, the Career Development Center provides the skills and connections to identify a meaningful career and an opportunity to pursue your passion.Learn More

-Examine the impact of theories and research findings relevant to leadership and team building in organizations.
-The role of the leader and teams in organizations is discussed.
-The knowledge and skills required for successful leadership and team building are analyzed.
-An assessment of one’s own leadership and team building capabilities is completed.
+The essence of leadership is being able to influence followers.
+But how?
+You’ll learn the impact of key approaches and research findings relevant to leadership and team building in organizations.
+In this course, the role of the leader and teams in organizations is experienced, the knowledge and skills required for successful leadership and team building are analyzed, and an assessment of your own leadership and team- building capabilities is completed.